A recent post from a mom in an unschooling facebook community struck a chord with me.

 I am convinced the best learning takes place when the learner takes charge.Seymour Pappert

-I could relate to feeling insecure when we started unschooling and had conversations with folks still in the traditional system, and also my hubby, about what was he really learning?
+I could relate to feeling insecure when we started unschooling and had conversations with folks still in the traditional system, and also my hubby, about what our son was really learning.
 How could I prove it?